sunrabbit123/lapin/DEVELOPER.md

 docker-compose -f docker-compose.oracle.yml up
 ```

-it will start a nodejs instance which builds typeorm and executes unit tests.
+it will start a nodejs instance which builds lapin and executes unit tests.
 The instance exits after the run.

 #### 3. Shutting down Oracle XE database